jessegoodier/NGINX-101-Workshop-UDF/Workshop_Config_Guide.md

 Components are created from the app overview page.
 If you are on the **My Apps** overvew page listing all the apps you can get to your app overview page by clicking on the app link or hovering over the app box which will expose the following icons to the far right, Delete (trash can), Edit (pen and paper), View (eyeball).
 Selecting **View** will also take you to the overview page for that specific app.
 Hit **Create Component** in the upper-right or select **Create Component** under *Quick Actions* on the inner side-bar.

 16. In the **Configuration** section *Name* the first component **time1**.
-17. In the **Gateways** section, select your gateway you configured earlier. **It is important you select only the gateway you created**
+17. In the **Gateways** section, select your gateway you configured earlier. **Because this is a shared environment where everyone is building the exact same app it is important you select only the gateway you created**
 18. In the **URIs** section, select **Add URI** (link is on top right of screen) and enter the *URI*: **/time1**
 19. *Important* hit **Done** in the URI box.
 20. Click **Next** through the optional configuration items until you get to **Workload Groups**.

-**Workload Group**s, aka *upstream* in NGINX are server pools that you can proxy request to.
-They are commonly used for defining either a web server cluster for load balancing, or an app server cluster for routing / load balancing.
+**Workload Group**s, aka *upstream* in NGINX, are server pools that you can proxy request to.
+They are commonly used for defining either a web server cluster for load balancing, or an app server cluster for URI routing/load balancing.

 21. In **Workload Groups**, in *Workload Group Name* enter **time1**.